contexttesting/zoroaster/README.md

 #### `.alamoderc.json`

-One of the advantages of using `alamode` is that it can substitute a path to the imported module according to the configuration found in the `.alamoderc.json` file in the project directory.
+One of the advantages of using _ÀLaMode_ is that it can substitute paths to imported modules according to the configuration found in the `.alamoderc.json` file in the project directory.
 For example, if it is required to test the `build` directory instead of the `src` directory, the following configuration can be used:

 ```json5
 {